digirati-co-uk/iiif-canvas-panel/docs/examples/13-rendering-links.md

 The information on this page describes future API - comments are welcome [on GitHub](https://github.com/digirati-co-uk/iiif-canvas-panel/issues).

+An example of turning an annotation into a hyperlink is given in the next section, [Annotations](../docs/examples/annotations).

 :::

 In any canvas rendering scenario, if the canvas has `linking` annotations available, we need to render them as hyperlinks on the image surface.